klingtnet/archlinux-4.14-thinkpad-x1-carbon-5th-gen/README.md

 # Linux 4.14 for Lenovo X1 Carbon 5th Gen with Touchpad Patch

+**UPDATE**

+This is obsolete since the Elantech touchpad can be used without this patch in Kernel 4.14 by setting the following kernel parameter `psmouse.synaptics_intertouch=1`.

+---

 This is a fork of https://aur.archlinux.org/pkgbase/linux-tp-x1-carbon-5th/ which does not get updated anymore.
 Unfortunately, the Elantech touchpad is still not supported in the latest kernel (4.14), thus a small patch has still to be applied.